 Result also showed a significant reduction in growth indices such as CGR, RGR, and NAR of maize, from 8 to 10 WAS.
 This reduction could be as a result of leaf senescence at 10 WAS and damage of older leaves by insect (Army worms) attack which tend to reduce assimilatory surfaces for photosynthetic activities.
-This finding corroborate those reported by Biswass (2011) on potato/wheat mixture in Bangladesh whereby LAI and CGR was found to increased linearly with increased nutrient level up to 60 days after sowing followed by a reduction at later stage of the crop growth.
+This finding corroborates those reported by Biswass (2011) on potato/wheat mixture in Bangladesh whereby LAI and CGR was found to increased linearly with increased nutrient level up to 60 days after sowing followed by a reduction at later stage of the crop growth.
 Whereas, the high nitrogen content of the applied poultry manure in addition to the supplementary inorganic nitrogen application may be responsible for the increased in maize physiological attributes such as CGR, LAI, NAR etc at higher rates of poultry manure treatment.
 This agreed with Bharadwai, (1991) who observed that nitrogen help facilitates the rates of conversion of carbohydrates to protein which in turn is important in the structure of the protoplasm by increasing the size which is manifested morphologically in increased in LAI, NAR and CGR.

-Conclusion

-Result indicates that application of 6 t ha-1 of poultry manure and triple split application of 45 kg ha-1 of nitrogen enhances growth attributes of maize such as plant height, shoot dry matter and LAI, but did not translate into higher grain yield of maize.
+CONCLUSION Result indicates that application of 6 t ha-1 of poultry manure and triple split application of 45 kg ha-1 of nitrogen enhances growth attributes of maize such as plant height, shoot dry matter and LAI, but did not translate into higher grain yield of maize.
 Summarily, for higher grain yield of maize, application of 3 t ha-1 of poultry manure together with 45 kg ha-1 of N fertilizer applied in two (2) split is recommended.
 Whereas, if the target is for increased vegetative growth, 6 t ha-1 of poultry manure with triple split application of 45 kg ha-1 of nitrogen in Urea form is recommended.

 REFERENCES

+#1_References should be arranged in ascending order

+#2- List all intext cited source at reference part(in this section